-Mutual Fund Earnings
+Mutual Funds Company Earnings

 Mutual funds can generate earnings from stock dividends if the fund is a stock fund, or bond interest in the case of bond funds.
 Mutual funds are required by law to pay out all dividends or interest earned on the portfolio minus fund expenses.
 Stock mutual funds that hold dividend-paying stocks will usually pay out any dividends earned by the portfolio as a fund dividend each quarter.
 Most bond funds will pay a monthly dividend to distribute the interest earned from the bonds portfolio.

 To calculate the amount of a dividend payment, the mutual fund management will add up all of the income received from the fund's portfolio, subtract fund expenses and divide the result by the total number of shares the fund's investors own.
 Depending on the makeup of the fund's portfolio, the dividend amount for a stock fund may vary slightly or significantly from quarter to quarter.

 Investors can find a listing of recent dividend amounts on a particular mutual fund's Web page.
 Make a note of how often and when dividends are paid by the fund.
 The amount of recent dividends should be reviewed for the consistency of the payout amount.
 If the fund's dividends have stayed at the same level for the last several payments, the most recent amount can be used to calculate an estimate for the next dividend payment.

-To calculate an estimate of the next dividend payment, an investor needs the number of fund shares she owns and the amount of the last per-share dividend payment.
+To calculate an estimate of the next dividend payment, an investor needs the number of fund shares they own and the amount of the last per-share dividend payment.
 For example, if the investor owns 1,000 shares of a bond fund and the fund has been paying a 9 cent dividend every month, multiply 1,000 times 0.09 to get an expected dividend of $90.
 This estimated dividend will be accurate only if the fund has a stable dividend payout.